The Luna Bound Propagator for Formal Analysis of Neural Networks: Analysis Engine

-Luna is implemented in 20k lines of C++17 code with Python bindings via pybind11.
-The build system uses CMake and automatically downloads dependencies (libtorch, Boost, Protobuf, ONNX, pybind11) when not found locally.
-The project includes a comprehensive test suite of over 45 test files organized into unit tests (covering individual node types, parsers, and analysis routines), integration tests (end-to-end verification pipelines), and property-based tests (e.g., validating that CROWN bounds are strictly tighter than IBP).
-The \sys source code is available on Github\footnote{\href{https://github.com/ai-ar-research/luna}{https://github.com/ai-ar-research/luna}} under the permissive modified BSD open-source license.
+\sys is implemented in 20k lines of C++17 code with Python bindings via pybind11.
+The build system uses CMake and automatically downloads dependencies (libtorch, Protobuf, ONNX, pybind11) when not found locally.
+The project includes a comprehensive test suite of over 45 test files organized into unit tests (covering individual node types, parsers, and analysis routines), integration tests (end-to-end verification pipelines), and property-based tests (e.g., validating that \CROWN bounds are at least as tight as IBP bounds on every test instance).
+The \sys source code is available on GitHub\footnote{\href{https://github.com/ai-ar-research/luna}{https://github.com/ai-ar-research/luna}} under the permissive modified BSD open-source license.